autumn-miranda/OdysseyTableTennis/Readme.md

 Based on the Template Core for MiSTer.

 This core recreates the behavior of the Magnavox Odyssey's Table Tennis game.
+You can learn more about the original game here: https://www.odysseynow.org/Games/TableTennis.html

 ## Features